Rohit281k/File_Encrypto/README.md

 2. pycrypto

 3. Copy the files inside the modules folder as it is and paste it in the Lib folder of your python directory.

-Pycrypto works better in 2.x version and for 3.x version you have to make some necessary changes.
-Note:- Don't worry I've done that just copy the files and it should work for you.
+You can install missing dependencies through pip install pycryptodome.

 # License
 This project is licensed under the MIT License - see the License file for details.